cid-chen/react-mvvm-component/README.md

 Lightweight 6KB, supports React 17–19, integrates seamlessly with legacy projects and existing components.

 High readability and easy maintenance for building more elegant, stable React applications.
-<br/><br/>

-## MVVM component is still a React function component !

-MVVM component is not intended to replace existing tools, but rather to extend or **enhance their functionality** with a complementary architectural pattern that may be more suitable in certain scenarios.

-Therefore, the MVVM component is **still a function component, so you can use it directly in your existing project**.

-It works seamlessly with other function components, please refer to demo: [Entitly](https://reactmvvm.org/entitly/v1/en), [Parent-Child](https://reactmvvm.org/methodapi/v1/en), and [Example8_1's original syntax](https://reactmvvm.org/lifecycle/v1/en) for more information.
-<br/><br/>

 ## Live Demo